Portland Wrongful Death Attorney

 Accidental Death Case Example 4: Portland Wrongful Death Attorney, Travis Mayor, settled this wrongful death case prior to litigation.
 This case arose in Bend, Oregon, where hospital staff at a local hospital negligently turned off the valve on the patient’s tracheotomy causing his accidental death.
 The elderly patient had been hospitalized after he was paralyzed in a serious motor vehicle accident prior to the negligent act.
 The case settled for $400,000.

-Types of compensation allowed in Oregon wrongful death lawsuits
+Types of compensation allowed in Portland, Oregon wrongful death lawsuits

-Portland accidental death attorney, Travis Mayor moves quickly to obtain important evidence to maximize the value of his clients’ cases.
+Portland personal injury attorney Travis Mayor moves quickly to obtain important evidence to maximize the value of his clients’ cases.
 The types of financial compensation available to the families of accidental death and wrongful death victims include the following:

 - Reasonable charges incurred for medical costs and services, burial and memorial services;